ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

 - If you are in Windows environment or your Linux environment does not provide ``nano`` by default, then ``vim`` will be used instead.
 - For Mac OSX environment, ``emacs`` should be set by default if it is not ``nano``, or ``vim`` will be used instead.

-If you have an adversity to terminal text editor, and want to use a familiar text editor like Notepad++ or GitHub's Atom instead, see this reference link to set Git to always use that instead: <https://swcarpentry.github.io/git-novice/02-setup/>
+If you have an adversity to terminal text editor, and want to use a familiar text editor like Notepad++ or GitHub's Atom instead, [swcarpentry provides a guide to set Git to always use that instead](https://swcarpentry.github.io/git-novice/02-setup/ "swcarpentry on setting up the default editor").

 If you are fine with the given terminal text editor, then you can skip the above configuration and read below.
 If you already set your own, ignore below and head to the next header.